bluesky/event-model/docs/source/external.rst

 :class:`cachetools.LFUCache`, to receive a prepopulated cache, or to share caches between Filler instances.
 This is an implementation detail left entirely up to the application.
 See :class:`~event_model.Filler` for details on cache injection.
-This is an example where two Fillers share a global LRU cache:
+Here is an example where two Fillers share a global LRU cache:

 .. code:: python